 Adding organics, such as pressed flowers, into Epoxy Clay will definitely provide a pop of color to your jewelry making!

 Transfer Sheets are images printed on a film called LazerTran.
 The film has a paper backing and separates when submerged into water and can be applied onto the surface of Epoxy Clay.
 It is ideal for adding imagery and color.

 12. Crystal Points

-Do you have a favorite way you like to add color to Crystal Clay?
+Do you have a favorite way you like to add color to Epoxy Clay?
 Leave a comment below…please.
 It is fun to learn new things!

 If you enjoyed reading this post,

 Here are 10 Reasons Why to Subscribe

 If you are interested in becoming one of the many designers who trust their jewelry to Nunn Design Findings, please join us by registering to become one of our wholesale customers!